learnbyexample/cli-computing/cli_computing.md

 awk 'cond1{action1} cond2{action2} ... condN{actionN}'
 ```

 If a condition isn't provided, the action is always executed.
 Within a block, you can provide multiple statements separated by a semicolon character.
 If action isn't provided, then by default, contents of `$0` variable is printed if the condition evaluates to *true*.
+Idiomatically, `1` is used to denote a `true` condition in one-liners as a shortcut to print the contents of `$0` (as seen in an earlier example).
 When action isn't present, you can use semicolon to terminate the condition and start another `condX{actionX}` snippet.

 You can use a `BEGIN{}` block when you need to execute something before the input is read and an `END{}` block to execute something after all of the input has been processed.